otaviof/hosts/README.md

 supports reading a external HTTP resource to populate local definitions, like block-lists for instance.

-The objective of `hosts` is to allow keeping individual project, or different context, hosts definitions into their own files, and also move this type of data back to user home folder.
+The objective of `hosts` is to allow keeping individual projects, or contexts, hosts definitions into their own files, and also move this type of data back to user home.

 ## Installing